pamindera/sky-challenge/README.md

 ## Running and developing the application

 Ensure Docker and Docker-compose are installed on your machine.

-The application will install its dependencies and start (it may take a few minutes on the first run)
+(Tested on MacOS 26 with Docker Desktop) The application will install its dependencies and start (it may take a few minutes on the first run)

 ```shell script